A note of Soropositivo.Org Editor.

-The study is recruiting people who were infected with HIV in the previous six months - who are known to be "primary infection" which in this case may have less body cells infected at this time and, in theory, this group of people can be more conducive to the complete eradication of HIV or stop antiretroviral therapy without causing a resumption of viral load levels of HIV.
+The study is recruiting people who have been infected with HIV in the previous six months - those who are known to be in "primary infection" which in this case may have fewer infected body cells at this time and, in theory, this group of people may be more conducive to complete HIV eradication or to stop antiretroviral therapy without causing a resumption of HIV viral load levels.

-After 22 weeks of antiretroviral treatment, study participants are randomly selected to continue receiving antiretroviral therapy with four drugs scheme alone or to receive antiretroviral regimen plus a vaccination designed to enhance the immune response of infected cells by HIV .
-Participants in this study also receive doses ten of vorinostat, a drug that activates cells infected with HIV in those sites known as hidden reservoirs where HIV remains inactive and therefore invisible to the immune system.
+After 22 weeks of antiretroviral treatment, study participants are randomly selected to continue receiving ART with the four-drug regimen alone or to receive the antiretroviral regimen plus a vaccination designed to improve the immune response of HIV-infected cells .
+The participants in the present study will also receive ten doses of vorinostat, a drug that activates HIV-infected cells in those places known as hidden reservoirs, where HIV remains inactive and therefore imperceptible to the immune system.

-The experimental scheme is effective, Vorinostat to "shoot" the mechanism of cells infected with latent HIV to produce HIV.
-The outbreak of the virus in production as a direct result of the activation is suppressed by combination of highly effective antiretroviral drugs.
-Infected cells must be discovered by the immune system and vaccination should improve the ability of the immune system to seek out and kill infected cells.
-This strategy, known for some time, as "kick and kill"Uses ten applications to vorinostat over 28 days - it was designed to "Wash the infected cells and kill them", Leaving little or no HIV DNA in the remaining body.
+If the experimental scheme is effective, vorinostat must "trigger" the mechanism of cells infected with latent HIV to produce HIV.
+The outbreak of the virus in production as a direct result of activation will be suppressed by the combination of highly effective antiretroviral drugs.
+Infected cells must be discovered by the immune system and vaccination should improve the immune system's ability to seek out and kill infected cells.
+This strategy, already known for some time, as "shoot and kill"Uses ten applications of vorinostat over 28 days - this was designed to "Wash the infected cells and kill them", leaving little or no HIV DNA remaining in the body.

-The study is designed to test whether the approach effectively reduces levels of HIV DNA in human cells, or even completely excising the infection.
-The study is measuring the levels of HIV DNA in 40ª and 42ª week after initiation of treatment, but it is not a test verifying whether the treatment can be completely stopped after 42 weeks.
+The study is designed to test whether the approach effectively lowers HIV levels in the DNA of human cells, or even excising the infection completely.
+The study is measuring HIV DNA levels in the 40 and 42 the week after the start of treatment, but it is not a test to see if the treatment can be completely stopped after 42 weeks.

 What the study reported?

-The Sunday Timesreported that a participant in the study had non-detectable levels of HIV after completing the study design.
+The Sunday Times reported that a study participant has no detectable levels of HIV after completing the study scheme.

-this participant It was not cured of HIV infection at this point:the prolonged follow-up is needed to determine whether the virus was eradicated entirely by the experimental treatment.
+this participant has not been cured of HIV infection at this point: prolonged follow-up will be required to determine whether the virus has been completely eradicated by the experimental treatment.

-The RIVER study should not have complete tests on all participants to December 2017, As soon as possible, so that the study results will be available and likely to be reported in the first half of 2018.
-In this phase, researchers will be able to tell whether or not the elimination of all traces of HIV in the DNA of participants in the experimental scheme.
-But the true test of an eradication scheme has to be done to see what happens when the treatment is stopped.
+The RIVER study should not have complete testing of all participants until December 2017, as soon as possible, so that the results of the study will be available and likely to be reported in the first half of 2018.
+At this stage the researchers will be able to tell whether or not there was elimination of all traces of HIV in the DNA of participants in the experimental scheme.
+But the true test of an eradication scheme will have to be done to check what happens when treatment is stopped.

-If participants stopped taking it after the end of the study, assuming that the system will be successfulthe evaluation of demonstration that will benchmark the DNA of HIV are undetectableIt will be a matter of discussion between researchers and study participants and will depend on the best information available at that time on the consequences of stopping treatment.
+If participants discontinue treatment after completion of the study, assuming that the regimen is successful in the evaluation statement that will assess whether of HIV DNA are undetectable, will be a matter of discussion between researchers and study participants and will depend on the best information available at that time on the consequences of discontinuation of treatment.
 In other words, it is too premature a report or a headline speaking in a breakthrough toward healing and who then say, headlines talking about HIV CURE.